 Other books in this series include MatchUp, Rough Country

-Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey
+Other books by this author which I have reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, The Fool's Run

 Ninth in the Virgil Flowers thriller series (and 26.5 in the Lucas Davenport series) and revolving around a laidback, determined detective who works out of Mankato, Minnesota.
 It takes place just after Lucas’ adventures in Extreme Prey, 26.

 Ya know…I’m wondering whatever happened to Virgil’s passion for writing.
 It was one of the characteristics I liked about Virgil, that detecting was something he did to pay the bills, but writing articles on hunting and fishing was his true passion.
 What happened to that guy?

 Sandford did catch my attention at the start with those obscure words — I thought they were shooting people!
 Then there’s that psychopath, Peck.
 Peck is so one-track-minded and certainly does demonstrate that doing drugs is a really stupid idea.
 All these inconsiderate people who surround him… All those trusting idiots… Those bodies being strewn right and left, and except for one, you really don’t mind that.